meeshkan/meeshkan-client/README.md

 ```
 If the job is currently running, you will be prompted to verify you want to abruptly cancel a running job.

 ### Stop service
 ```bash
 meeshkan stop
 ```

-## Python API
+## Usage as Python library

 ### General
 The purpose of the Python API is to be as intuitive, minimal and least invasive as possible.
-Once the service daemon is running (using `meeshkan start`), you can communicate with it through the Python library.
+Once the agent has been started using `meeshkan start`, you can communicate with it from your
+Python scripts through `meeshkan` library.

 To begin, `import meeshkan`.

 ### Reporting scalars
 You can report scalars from within a given script using `meeshkan.report_scalar(name1, value1, name2, value2, ...)`.
 The command allows reporting multiple values at once, and giving them self-documenting names (you may use anything, as
 long as it's a string!).

 Some examples include (assume the mentioned variables exist, and are updated in some loop, e.g. a training/evaluation
-loop), you may:
+loop):
 ```python
 meeshkan.report_scalar("train loss", train_loss)  # Adds a single value for this process
 # Or add multiple scalars simulatenously